AmberLee2427/TheMicrolensersGuideToTheGalaxy/README.md

 - **Email:** malpas.1@osu.edu
 - **GitHub:** [AmberLee2427](https://github.com/AmberLee2427)

-So strap in, grab your towel, and prepare for an enlightening expedition into the universe of microlensing!
+So raise you thumb, grab your towel, and prepare for an enlightening expedition into the universe of microlensing!